 What about gap year programs and long-term Israel experiences?

 UJA-Federation of New York is unable to provide financial assistance for gap year and long-term programs in Israel, such as university programs, post-high school gap year programs, and yeshivot/seminary learning programs.
 If you have questions about financial assistance scholarships for these young adult programs, please contact your Israel program provider directly.
-Also, we encourage you to contact MASA Israel, who provide scholarships and connections to short and long term Israel programs for Jewish young adults.
+Also, we encourage you to contact MASA Israel, who provides scholarships and connections to short and long term Israel programs for Jewish young adults.

 What if I have questions?